 PARTNERS’ you have pledged yourselves to a lifetime of helping, sharing and caring for one another.
 May these rings be a treasured reminder of the glad promises you have made today and show the world you are united as one.

-Formal vows: non-religious wedding officiant
+Official vows: non-religious wedding officiant script

 (Official vows non-religious wedding officiant speech)